-"simple" fields with good fidelity.
-Imaging dynamic ranges are typically expected to reach up to around 50-100 depending on band and configuration (extended configurations, or Bands 9 and 10 are likely to be closer to 50).
+With at least 43 antennas, ALMA will have 903 or more baselines.
+Thus the array should be able to image most "simple" fields with good fidelity.
+Imaging dynamic ranges are typically http://almascience.org/proposing/ expected to reach up to around 50-100 depending on band and configuration (extended configurations or Bands 8, 9 and 10 are likely to be closer to 50).
 In many cases it may be possible to achieve higher dynamic ranges using special calibration techniques or self-calibration.
 However, if your science aim involves imaging a complex field or one with a nearby bright source, then the uv-coverage can be as important to consider as sensitivity.
 If you have a reasonable model for your source structure and brightness, an ALMA simulator (e.g. CASA simalma or the web based Observation Support Tool) can be used to test and demonstrate the uv-coverage needed to achieve your imaging requirements.
 As an example of what the CASA simalma or the Observation Support Tool can do, see page 27.